City’s Portion is about 10% of Your Tax Bill

 The City uses multiple tactics to reduce its reliance on property taxes and keep its share of the property tax bill manageable.

 - Utilize Millions in Grants: The City always works to manage its resources as efficiently and cost-effectively as possible.
 One way we do that is by taking advantage of grants that are available to us for certain projects.
-In 2018, the city was awarded $1.5 million in grants for 7th Avenue Creek flood mitigation, fire department radios and police safety equipment and programs.
+The City was awarded $1.5 million in grants for 7th Avenue Creek flood mitigation, fire department radios and police safety equipment and programs.

 - Maintain a Balanced Tax Base: Careful planning for community and economic development means St. Charles enjoys a healthy mix of nearly 2000 retail, commercial and industrial businesses.
 This diversification provides economic stability and means businesses, visitors and area consumers share in the cost associated with keeping St. Charles running successfully.